-- Between 2:00 p.m. and 8:00 p.m. a blizzard warning will result in an after school activity cancellation.
+- Between 2:00 p.m. and 8:00 p.m. a blizzard warning will result in an after-school activity cancelation.

-- Between 2:00 p.m. and 8:00 p.m. a winter storm warning, with snow forecast of 5+ inches along with a forecast of blowing and drifting snow will result in an after school activity cancellation.
-If the conditions are particularly icy the same cancellations may happen.
-Field trips may be cancelled.
+- Between 2:00 p.m. and 8:00 p.m. a winter storm warning, with snow forecast of 5+ inches along with a forecast of blowing and drifting snow will result in an after school activity cancelation.
+If the conditions are particularly icy the same cancelations may happen.
+Field trips may be canceled.

 - By 1:30 p.m. the decision to cancel activity buses will be made.
 When activity buses are canceled because of severe weather conditions, ALL activities are canceled, including meetings, conferences, sporting events, practices/rehearsals, performances, etc.

-- Other activities, such as marching band practice, will also be cancelled.
+- Other activities, such as marching band practice, will also be canceled.